shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 **Format the card:**
 1. With the card selected, click "Format your visual" button (paint roller icon) in Visualizations panel
 2. Expand "Callout value" and increase the font size to 40
+3. Expand "Category label" and change the text to something clearer if needed